eric-cho/LuceneQueryExpansion/README.md

 This is a Lucene's module - Query Expansion using Rocchio/LDA algorithm - for demonstrating its effectiveness/feasibility on Lucene framework in our IR project.

-Following open source projects were referenced and used in ours:
+Following open source projects were referenced and used into ours:

 * LucQE Lucene Query Expansion Module - <http://lucene-qe.sourceforge.net/>
 * JGibbLDA - A Java Implementation of LDA - <http://jgibblda.sourceforge.net/>